Codeception/Codeception/docs/07-AdvancedUsage.md

 In `_before` and `_after` methods you can use common setups and teardowns for the tests in the class.
 This actually makes Cest tests more flexible than Cepts, which rely only on similar methods in Helper classes.

-As you see, we are passing Actor object into `tryToTest` method.
-It allows us to write scenarios the way we did before:
+As you see, we are passing the Actor object into `tryToTest` method.
+This allows us to write scenarios the way we did before:

 ```php
 <?php